Beijing untypically quiet on Taiwan drills in South China Sea

 Drills such as Tuesday's show Taiwan's determination to become an important player, said Ian Storey, a South China Sea scholar at Singapore's ISEAS Yusof Ishak Institute, adding that Taiwan officials and experts had told him of frustration at being diplomatically marginalized in the South China Sea.

-Taiwan treads a fine line between annoying friendly Southeast Asian neighbors and the United States, its sole political ally and arms supplier, by being a proxy for China’s sovereign interests, despite the risk of angering Beijing, he added.
+Taiwan treads a fine line between annoying friendly South East Asian neighbours and the United States, its sole political ally and arms supplier, by being a proxy for China's sovereign interests, despite the risk of angering Beijing, he added.

 "It is a tricky position that means they are broadly supportive of Beijing," Storey said.
 "They want to be seen as pushing their own Chinese claims, rather than Beijing's, even though they are essentially the same."